Più bella cosa: Music video

 The music video was directed by Nigel Dick for Squeak Pictures, featuring Ramazzotti and Hunziker.

 "La cosa más bella"

 As is traditional with many other successful releases of Ramazzotti's, he released a Spanish language parallel song for Spain, Latin America and United States Latin markets titled "La cosa más bella".
-That version appears in the parallel Spanish-language version to the album Dove c'è musica retitled Donde hay música.
-It peaked at number-one in Spain and number two on the Hot Latin Songs chart and number one on the Latin Pop Songs chart in the United States.
+That version appears in the parallel Spanish-language version of the album Dove c'è musica retitled Donde hay música.
+It peaked at number one in Spain and number two on the Hot Latin Songs chart and number one on the Latin Pop Songs chart in the United States.